Parampreet-18/-OneStop-/README.md

 📢 Spread the word

-⭐ Star us on GitHub if you love what we're building!
+⭐ Star us on GitHub if you love what we’re building!

-OneStop - Where convenience meets innovation, designed for India, loved by the world! 🇮🇳🌎
+**🌎 OneStop – Where convenience meets innovation, designed for India, loved by the world! 🇮🇳**